wizardyesterday/RtlSdrDiags/doc/agcResearch/README.txt

 have the VGA AGC disabled.
 In this case the receive IF (VGA) gain is set to 24dB.
 Afterwards, I enable the AGC.

-You'll notice that for the aircraft capture, the static increases significantly.
-You'll hear a couple of aircraft transmisitions in this capture.
+You'll notice that for the aircraft captures, the static increases significantly.
+You'll hear some aircraft transmisitions in this capture.
+The aircraft3 file seems to have alot more transmissions in it.

 On the broadcast FM transmission, you'll notice that the audio initially sounds scratchy.
 This is due to A/D convertor overload within the RT2832U